DasSkelett/AVC-VersionFileValidator/README.md

 pip3 install --user jsonschema python3 -m jsonschema -i YourMod.version KSP-AVC.schema.json
 ```
-Is you use an IDEs that supports custom JSON schemas, I strongly recommend using it.
+Is you use an IDEs that supports custom JSON schemas, I strongly recommend using this feature.

 ### Validate multiple .version files once on your PC
 If you want to check an entire local directory with potentially multiple version files, use this action as standard Python application: